Gui-Yom/nuance/README.md

 ## TODO

+- GUI with sliders (to interact with your shader values in realtime)
-- Error handling
+- Error handling (currently it crashes if something goes wrong)
-- Evaluate an alternative to shaderc as it adds the most bloat in the final binary.
-- Hot GPU switch
+- GPU hot switch (for when you see that you need some extra gpu juice)
-- Support custom constants (push_constants preferred else storage buffers)
+- Bind textures as input
-- Bind resources (like textures)
+- Bind buffers as output
+- Provide access to last rendered texture for stateful simulations
 - Sound processing
-- Allow saving to image, gif or video
+- Save to image, gif or video